Friday, February 15, 2013

 • You often feel like you're walking on eggshells.

 • You feel sorry for the person you're living with.
 Life seems so painful for him or her.
-If only you could get him or her to see how much you love him or her, then he or she would feel much better and behave much better.
+If only you could get him or her to see how much you love him or her, then he or she would feel better and behave better.

-• Sometimes you wonder if you're going crazy.
+• Sometimes, you wonder if you're going crazy.

 • Your love for the other person feels really big--no matter how he or she treats you.